paul90317/Reverse-Proxy/README.md

 # Reverse Proxy

 A reverse proxy allows you to expose a local server that is located behind a NAT or firewall to the Internet [[1]](https://github.com/fatedier/frp).
-It currently supports TCP-based protocols, enabling requests to be forwarded to internal services via domain name or IP address.
+It currently supports TCP-based protocols—such as **HTTP/HTTPS** for web services, **database connections** (MySQL, PostgreSQL), and **Minecraft** game servers—enabling requests to be forwarded to internal services via domain name or IP address.

 ## Existing Solutions
 * [nginx](https://nginx.org/) ("engine x") is an HTTP web server, reverse proxy, content cache, load balancer, and TCP/UDP proxy server.